Nottinghamshire County Council is the 9th largest local authority in the UK employing 18,000 people, including those employed in schools.

 The Chief Executive of Nottinghamshire County Council is Mick Burrows.
 Mick is the Head of Paid Service and is responsible for making sure the Council’s Officers deliver the public services required.

 The Chairman of the County Council is elected each year by county councillors.
-The Chairman of the County Council for 2013/14 is Councillor John Allin and the Vice Chairman is Councillor Pauline Allan.
+The Chairman of the County Council for 2013/14 is Councillor Pauline Allan and the Vice Chairman is Councillor Sybil Fielding.